itailouis/cloudFunction/README.md

-# cloudFunction
+# cloud-pub-sub-tut
-Project repository for getting started with cloud pub/sub in node.js
+Project repository for getting started with cloud pub/sub in node.js tutorial